About Us

 PATH Certified Therapeutic Riding Instructor (CTRI), MA Licensed Riding Instructor

-Emily’s fondest childhood memories were riding her Shetland Pony, Sparky, through apple orchards with her mom when she was little.
-Emily practically lived at the barn growing up.
-She was a dedicated Pony Clubber and quickly fell in love with the discipline of eventing.
-Emily boarded her horses, an OTTB named Rebel and Morgan/Quarter Horse named Allie at Black Oak Farm in Hamilton, MA and trained with internationally recognized eventer, Charlie Plumb before heading off to college.
-Shortly after graduating from the University of Vermont, where she rode on the Equestrian Team and studied art and animal science, Emily spent many months traveling and volunteering abroad.
+Emily rode on the Equestrian Team and studied art and animal science at the University of Vermont.
+Upon graduating, she spent many months traveling and volunteering abroad.
 She lived in South Africa where she worked at a farm and provided tours of the Eastern Cape’s Wild Coast on horseback and volunteered at the Emma Animal Rescue Society in Cape Town.
 After her time in South Africa, she traveled to Mozambique where she studied Indo-Pacific humpback dolphins and went on to backpack around Australia, Italy and the UK.

-Upon returning, Emily obtained her Master's Degree in Public Administration with a concentration in Nonprofit Management from Suffolk University in 2011.
+When she returned to the US, Emily obtained her Master's Degree in Public Administration with a concentration in Nonprofit Management from Suffolk University in 2011.
 Helping others has always been Emily's passion, so she became a MA Licensed Riding Instructor and a PATH Certified Therapeutic Riding Instructor in 2012.

+Emily lives in Franklin with her husband and daughter and their assortment of farm animals which include goats, chickens, ducks and cats.
 Watching her students grow and thrive in a supportive and non-judgemental environment is what Emily loves most about what she does.
 She feels tremendously lucky to be able to provide services that help participants of all ages and abilities realize a higher potential and quality of life.

 Dale and Andy.jpg